djanloo/djanloo/README.md

 A physics student in love with ✨ _stochastic_ ✨ stuff and sick of empirical models.

 My bushido is basically
->  Bureaucracy is the death of any achievement
+>  Bureaucracy is the art of making the possible impossible

 so ask me anything but filling out forms.